nikhilgupta221b/ML-PLACEMENT-PREP/NLP.md

 ['and' 'document' 'first' 'is' 'one' 'second' 'the' 'third' 'this']

+disadvantages highlight its limitations in capturing certain aspects of language structure and semantics:

+BoW ignores the order of words in the document, leading to a loss of sequential information and context making it less effective for tasks where word order is crucial, such as in natural language understanding.
+BoW representations are often sparse, with many elements being zero resulting in increased memory requirements and computational inefficiency, especially when dealing with large datasets.

 **Term frequency-inverse document frequency (TF-IDF)**

 Term Frequency-Inverse Document Frequency, commonly known as TF-IDF, is a numerical statistic that reflects the importance of a word in a document relative to a collection of documents (corpus).
 It is widely used in natural language processing and information retrieval to evaluate the significance of a term within a specific document in a larger corpus.
 TF-IDF consists of two components: